Road deaths up 10% in a year

 The number of people killed in crashes on Britain’s roads rose by 10% last year, Department for Transport (DfT) figures show.

+The rise was partly due to the number of deaths in crashes where a driver speeding or being impaired or distracted reaching the highest level since at least 2013.

-The DfT attributed the rise to the increase in journeys following the lifting of coronavirus restrictions.
+The DfT attributed the overall increase in fatalities to the increase in journeys following the lifting of coronavirus restrictions.

 It stated that the total for 2022 represented a decline of 2% compared with 2019, before the pandemic.